“They were hoping he would say something wrong, so they could trap him.”

 We’re a society of instant everything.
 From oatmeal to entertainment, gratification is at our fingertips 24/7.
 No wonder our culture is witnessing patience’s demise.
 So, I ask myself, am I connecting with others patiently, appropriately?

 Always be humble and gentle.
 Be patient with each other, making allowance for each other’s faults because of your love.
 Ephesians 4:2

 When tempted to lash out in hurt or anger, I remind myself—

 Every time you take a dig, you lose ground.
 Gregg Matte

 4. Willing to yield to others– eupeithēs means reasonable, easy to be intreated, obeying.

-The only way I yield to others is staying close to Jesus.
-Full of ambition, self righteousness or stuck in past hurt, I dig my heels in, even when I’m wrong.
+The only way I yield to others is by staying close to Jesus.
+Full of ambition, self-righteousness or stuck in past hurt, I dig my heels in, even when I’m wrong.
 Looking back, I laugh at myself—how senseless to stand on faulty ground!

 I desire to leave a legacy of humility, not pride.

 Pride leads to conflict; those who take advice are wise.
 Prov.
 13:10